-Pembrokeshire has everything and more to offer, go diving off the coast at various locations throughout the county, or have the ride of your life at Oakwood Theme Park, learn to fly at Haverfordwest Aerodrome, have a great family day out at Manor House Wild Life Leisure Park, visit some of Wales’s best beaches or take a walk along Pembrokeshire Coastal Path.
+Pembrokeshire has everything and more to offer, go diving off the coast at various locations throughout the county, or have the ride of your life at Oakwood Theme Park, learn to fly at Haverfordwest Aerodrome, have a great family day out at Manor House Wild Life Leisure Park, visit some of Wales’s best beaches, Try the ultimate laser combat experience using the latest infra-red technology at Battlefield Live or take a walk along Pembrokeshire Coastal Path.
 There will be plenty of attractions in Pembrokeshire that will interest you and the family.

 FBM Holidays have fantastic individually selected properties all over Pembrokeshire, so you will never be too far away from all the attractions to miss out.
 From holiday chalets by the beach, sea view apartments, farm cottages, town houses, holiday cottages in the countryside,large holiday detached houses in rural areas and pine lodges near the coast.